June 24, 2025

 You think you're choosing, but

-really you're being routed and
+really you're being routed.

 That's the real interface war.